fujaba/fulibTables/README.md

 ## Usage

-To demonstrate Fulib Tables we start with an extended version of the StudyRight University class model:
+To demonstrate tables we start with an extended version of the StudyRight University class model:

 <!-- insert_code_fragment: FulibTables.classmodel | fenced:java -->
 ```java